Best Python Coding for Kids Course Review

 TYPING SKILLS

-If you are not sure if your child has the typing skills necessary or perhaps he/she taught themselves how to type, it is good idea to have them go through the “homeschool typing course” first and just test it out.
-It’s included in the membership anyways.
+If you are not sure if your child has the typing skills necessary or perhaps he/she taught themselves how to type, it is a good idea to have them go through the “Homeschool Math typing course” first and just test it out.
+It’s included in the membership anyway.
 REMEMBER: It’s easier to fix bad habits when they’re younger and the same goes with typing for homeschoolers.
 You can also try out a fun test like NitroType.

 NOW…. where does it benefit to start paying for homeschool coding classes?
-We absolutely love the free programs out there like Khan Academy learning, Code.org, and MIT’s program Scratch coding for kids.
+We love the free programs out there like Khan Academy Learning, Code.org, and MIT’s program Scratch Coding for kids.
 I’m sure there’s more too out there, but these seem to be the main ones we are asked about over and over.
 So here’s a list that will help you homeschool moms out there decide whether it’s time to move on from the free homeschooling coding classes to the paid ones.

-1. Real Coding – Most of these mentioned above along with others are not exactly what you would call “real coding”.
-Meaning the student is not writing the actual code on their computer and uploading to create a website or game online.
-But just moving objects or written code that is just copy/paste into boxes and an image appears on the screen.
+- Real Coding – Most of these mentioned above along with others are not exactly what you would call “real coding”.
+This means the student is not writing the actual code on their computer and uploading it to create a website or game online.
+But just moving objects or written code that is just copied/pasted into boxes and an image appears on the screen.
 Now once again this free coding material for kids is a GREAT PLACE TO START and can help with what we like to call, “computer logic”.
-This is just a fancy way of saying your child will understand basic concepts of how the coding works and can make something appear on the screen, but doesn’t learn how to actually write it.
-Also most free homeschool coding lessons will have their own libraries where they host the kids material or projects.
+This is just a fancy way of saying your child will understand basic concepts of how the coding works and can make something appear on the screen but doesn’t learn how to write it.
+Also, most free homeschool coding lessons will have their libraries where they host the kids’ material or projects.
 Meaning you can’t take it with you or show others easily.
-If the child is ready to write real code and upload their fun gaming projects or websites to the web on a neutral website like GitHub and start building a nice portfolio of their own ideas, then it’s time to move on from free to paid.
+If the child is ready to write real code and upload their fun gaming projects or websites to the web on a neutral website like GitHub and start building a nice portfolio of their ideas, then it’s time to move on from free to paid.

-2. Support – Free homschooling programs come with no chat support, or very limited email or phone support.
+- Support – Free homeschooling programs come with no chat support, or very limited email or phone support.
 Why is this?
 Because there is not enough funding and non-profits cannot handle the millions of kids.
 It’s free to give kids exposure to how fun coding can be and that is its purpose.

-3. Boredom – Once a child has done so much of Scratch or Khan or any others, they usually get bored and end up doing the same things over and over.
+- Boredom – Once a child has done so much of Scratch or Khan or any others, they usually get bored and end up doing the same things over and over.
 They aren’t learning anything new.
 Kids need to be stimulated.
 They’re sponges and want to soak up more info and homeschool learning.
 That’s why you homeschool right?
-The possiblities are endless for a child and doesn’t have to wait for the whole class.
+The possibilities are endless for a child who doesn’t have to wait for the whole class.
 They are at their own pace.
 This is how a homeschool coding class should be too!

 Coding and Math: The Perfect Pair – https://www.mathnasium.com/coding-and-math-the-perfect-pair